Updated July 2022

 In order for TfGM and JAQU to assess and monitor information to inform the GM CAP, TfGM needs to gather 'real time' data and understand the type of vehicles travelling on local roads within the GM administrative boundary to develop a new plan that will clean up our air while protecting livelihoods.

 The UK General Data Protection Regulation (GDPR) and Data Protection Act 2018 provide for several different legal bases under which processing of personal data may take place.
-In relation to the processing of the personal data for the GM CAP contact centre following basis applies:
+In relation to the processing of the personal data for the GM CAP contact centre the following basis applies:

 For any special category personal data that may be processed the lawful basis is: